-http://dx.doi.org/10.1016/j.cogdev.2014.04.004 0885-2014/© 2014 Elsevier Inc. All rights reserved.
 Establishing self-control is a fundamental and challenging developmental task.
 The developmental emergence of basic self-regulatory skills relies on a diverse set of processes, including neurological, attentional, cognitive, and experiential ones.
 When the developmental course is disrupted, a child may be put at risk for behavioral disorders such as ADHD.
-How children develop selfcontrol is one of the central questions in the emerging fields of affective cognition and affective neuroscience.
+How children develop self-control is a central question in the emerging fields of affective cognition and affective neuroscience.